 Barrett, Alexander James

--Skilled manager, experienced organizational abilities to conceptualize and execute complex projects
+-Skilled manager, 11 years of experience in a Fortune 500 company developing organizational abilities to conceptualize and execute complex projects

 Dammam, Saudi Arabia